Blair Ashby 720-789-4000

 Self-Awareness

-• The ability to consciously notice the thoughts, emotions, and behaviors you are experiencing while also recognizing the automatic stories and judgments of right or wrong or good or bad or win or lose that your mind puts on that which you notice.
+The ability to consciously notice the thoughts, emotions, and behaviors you are experiencing while also recognizing the automatic stories and judgments of right or wrong or good or bad or win or lose that your mind puts on what you notice.

 See also: Actions, Awareness, Behaviors, Emotion, Thoughts.